-CNN just posted a great guest blog by journalism professor Merrill Perlman about the death of the copy editor and the toll it’s taken on all our written content, online and off.
-“Amercia” is just the latest example, but it won’t be the last… unless people like you start paying more attention to what you post online.
+In 2012, CNN posted a guest blog by journalism professor Merrill Perlman about the death of the copy editor and the toll it’s taken on our written content, online and off.
+The examples listed above are just a few examples, and there'll be many more... unless people like you start paying more attention to what you post online.

-Your typos probably won’t go as viral as “Amercia” did, but if you write blogs, web pages, or social media posts that are riddled with errors, enough people will see them to remember you as either careless or not smart.
+Your typos probably won’t go viral, but if you write blogs, web pages, or social media posts that are riddled with errors, enough people will see them to remember you as either careless or not smart.
 Keep this from happening by correcting your errors before posting.
-It’ll take a little longer to write, but it’s better to lose a little time than lose a lot of face.
+It’ll take a little longer to write, but it’s better to lose a little time than a lot of face.

 First, know how to spell.
 I read lots of website content, and at least half of the mistakes I see come from confusing one word with another that sounds alike but means something different.
 These are the most common: ·